AutoDati/ServiceNow.Core/README.md

-﻿# Service Now Fluent Api
+﻿# Service Now Fluent API

-Easy to connect, and interact with Service Now Api
+Easy to connect, and interact with Service Now API

 ⚗ This library is in beta state, feel free to test and contribute

 ## Description

-Make request using fluent api!
+Make request using fluent API!

 - 🧰 Easy to use, based on the config file it connects and authenticate without one line of code
 - 🔑 Typed data, you can use properties to manipulate and restrict requests